 Figure 2 – Architecture for Signing SIP RPH of Callback Calls

-In addition to the elements described in Section 5.3.1, the reference architecture illustrated in Figure 2 includes the following IMS element:
+In addition to the elements described in Clause 5.3.1, the reference architecture illustrated in Figure 2 includes the following IMS element:

 Transit Function – As described in 3GPP [TS 23.228], a Transit Function is an element that determines where to route a session based on an analysis of the destination address.
 This includes routing to destinations in other IMS networks or the PSTN.
 In the context of the emergency calling, the Transit Function will be used to support multimedia callbacks.